-North Carolina is among the top three states for solar electricity production nationwide, alongside California and Arizona.
+North Carolina is among the top four states for solar electricity production nationwide, alongside California, Florida, and Arizona.

-As of April 2019, 5.37 percent of the state’s electricity was generated from solar production.
-That's enough to power a staggering 660,101 homes.
-Solar accounts for nearly $8 million total investment.
-With 11,423 installations covering 40,000 acres of land across the state, the industry is expected to grow in the coming years.
+As of June 2023, 9% of the state’s electricity was generated from solar production.
+That's enough to power over 1 million homes.
+Solar accounts for over $11 million in total investment.
+With 8,407 MW of solar capacity covering over 45,000 acres of land across the state, the industry is expected to continue to grow in the coming years.

 Unless sited on open land, brownfield, or previous development, these projects can sometimes require clearing of wooded areas due to the sheer size of utility-scale solar installations.
 As a result, habitats and ecosystems can be fragmented or disrupted.